Constraining the Cosmic Baryon Distribution with Fast Radio Burst Foreground Mapping: Fisher matrix forecast

 We can also make Fisher forecasts of constraints on the same set of parameters assuming \textit{only} the redshift and $\mathrm{DM_{eg}}$ from the FRBs, i.e.\ without any knowledge of the foreground structures or galaxies.
-In practical terms, this is equivalent to trying to fit a theory curve to the observational Macquart relation given by the set of FRB sightlines.
-The parametric model we need to differentiate for the Fisher matrix then becomes:
+In practical terms, this is equivalent to {trying to fit a theoretical Macquart relation to the extragalactic dispersion measures and host galaxy redshifts from an observed sample of localized FRBs. } The parametric model we need to differentiate for the Fisher matrix then becomes:

 Instead of the per-sightline model calculations that are feasible with foreground spectroscopic data, we are now forced to use the global $\langle \dmigm \rangle(z)$ and $\langle \dmhalo \rangle (z)$ (i.e. Figure~\ref{fig:sigigm}a), evaluated at the redshift of each FRB (see Appendix~\ref{app:fish_der} for the partial derivatives).
-Similarly, for the $\sigma_m$ calculation (Equation~\ref{eq:fishersig}) we insert the global scatter for the $\sigigm$ and $\sighalo$ in (Figure~\ref{fig:sigigm}b) instead of bespoke calculations based on the foreground data from each sightline.
+Similarly, for the $\sigma_m$ calculation (Equation~\ref{eq:fishersig}) we insert the global scatter for $\sigigm$ and $\sighalo$ (see Figure~\ref{fig:sigigm}b) instead of bespoke calculations based on the foreground data from each sightline.
 The forecasted parameters for the same mock sample of $\nfrb = 96$ --- but without any foreground information --- is shown in Figure~\ref{fig:n96_no_fg}.
-The constraining power clearly is much weakened in the absence of foreground data, with confidence intervals $\sim 4-8\times$ broader in all the parameters.
+The constraining power clearly is much weakened in the absence of foreground data, with confidence intervals $\sim 2-5\times$ broader in all the parameters.
 In addition, the degeneracy between $\rmax$ and \dmhost{} appears to have increased when foreground data is unavailable.